naerbnic/datalit/datalit/docs/datalit.md

 # ;
 ```

-The byte sequence is written in the data directly.
+The byte sequence is appended.

 ### C-string literals